Ambulance cover is important as you never know when an emergency may happen.

-When you've signed up, GMHBA will pay a benefit towards your ambulance subscription each year if you are on any Gold or Silver extras cover,* to help offset the cost of your comprehensive ambulance cover.
+When you've signed up, GMHBA will pay a benefit towards your ambulance subscription each year if you are on any Top or Mid extras cover,* to help offset the cost of your comprehensive ambulance cover.
 From there, you are covered in full for ambulance transport, paramedic care and treatment, including air ambulance throughout Australia.

 Take out a policy with St John’s Ambulance Service WA and you’re covered for comprehensive ambulance services Australia wide.

-If you have any Gold or Silver extras cover with GMHBA, we will pay a benefit towards the cost of your subscription each year.
+If you have any Top or Mid extras cover with GMHBA, we will pay a benefit towards the cost of your subscription each year.

 Contact St John Ambulance directly for information, as your postcode will determine how you can purchase your St John Ambulance subscription.

 Take out any GMHBA hospital cover and you’re automatically covered for emergency transportation within either NSW or the ACT.

 If an ambulance is called, you will receive a bill.
 If you have a hospital product with GMHBA you can send this bill on to GMHBA and we’ll let the NSW or the ACT Ambulance service know you’re covered.

 If you have a non-emergency ambulance trip that is not covered by NSW Ambulance, and you have either Top or Mid extras with GMHBA, you can claim up to $300 per trip (up to $500 per person per calendar year) towards the cost.